codeanywhere/documentation/src/docs/markdowns/general/getting-started/faq.md

 ### <a name="how-do-i-hit-my-api-with-postman" href="#how-do-i-hit-my-api-with-postman" class="anchor-link"><img src="/images/anchor.svg" alt="Link anchor" class="anchor-img"></a>How do I hit my API with Postman?

-After you start your server application, click on the <code>Preview</code> button when it shows up at the bottom of your screen.
-If you close the widget, you can find your public port in the [Preview ports widget](/editor/#preview-ports).
+After you start your server application, click on the <code>Open Browser</code> button when it shows up at the bottom of your screen.
+If you close the widget, you can always find your public port in the [Preview ports widget](/editor/#preview-ports).

 <p><img src="/images/general/getting-started/postman-1.png" alt="Preview server app" class="width-90"/></p>